Press - Exclusive Interviews - Chris .R. Notarile

 How has the experience been shooting it and how is Hector

 what to expect.
-But after seeing the first 2 days of filming edited and
+But after seeing the first two days of filming edited and

 He's the actor and I'm the director.
 Knowing the inner workings of that type of